PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
 ### The [PowerShell Gallery](https://powershellgallery.com) is currently:  __Operating with Issues__

-### 9/13/2018 - Azure Automation integration was not working
+### 9/13/2018 - Sign In link for LiveFyre / Commenting System not working

-__Status: Resolved__
+__Status: Active__

-__Summary of Impact__: The interaction between Azure Automation and PowerShell Gallery was broken temporarily.
-The links to the PowerShell Gallery from inside Azure Automation were not functioning.
+__Summary of Impact__: The comments section of the item detail pages requires a login to LiveFyre to add a comment.
+There are two ways to log in: using the Sign In link above the  then typing your comment, or typing the comment first then using "Post Comment As" button below the comment.
+The Sign In link is not working at this time, but the Post Comment As button is.

-__Root Cause__: A configuration change was applied to Azure Automation that corrected the issue.
+__Root Cause__: Investigating

-__Resolution__: Changes to data structures in the new PowerShell Gallery resulted in the Automation Gallery not being able to interpret the data.
+__Resolution__:

-__Next Steps__: A configuration change has been applied, the issue is resolved to the best of our knowledge.
+__Next Steps__:

 ### 9/13/2018 - Link to Facebook not working